-- Has never received an allocation of 4% or 9% tax credits in any state or territory; and - Is a Minority Business Enterprise (MBE), Women Business Enterprise (WBE), Veteran-Owned ٠ Small Business (VOSB), or Service-Disabled Veteran-Owned Small Business (SDVOSB) [collectively "XBE"] entity as certified through the State of Indiana.
+- Has never received an allocation of 4% or 9% tax credits in any state or territory; and - Is a Minority Business Enterprise (MBE), Women Business Enterprise (WBE), Veteran-Owned Small Business (VOSB), or Service-Disabled Veteran-Owned Small Business (SDVOSB) [collectively "XBE"] entity as certified through the State of Indiana.
 See the Eligible Certification Summary Table under the previous scoring category.
-Nonprofit organizations will not qualify.